 Careful advice and support for Transition at 11+, 16 + and 18+

 Partnership with parents.
 We are committed to working in close co-operation with parents for the good of each student.
 Parents of students with special educational needs will be contacted and meetings arranged to discuss proposed provision.
 All parents are encouraged to contact the school as and when they have concerns.
-Parents of students with a Statement of Special Educational Need or an Education Health and Care Plan (EHCP) are always invited to annual statement review meetings in addition to the usual Parents' Evening, and will be provided with a copy of their learning support plan, which is reviewed throughout the year.
+Parents of students with an Education Health and Care Plan (EHCP) are always invited to annual review meetings in addition to the usual Parents' Evening.

 WHO TO CONTACT?